-Why has Cameroon blocked the internet? - BBC News
+Why has Cameroon blocked the internet?

 There have been many other partial or full internet shutdowns by African governments in the past 12 months, including in Ethiopia, Gabon, The Gambia, Morocco and Uganda.

-This is generally seen as an attempt to stop opposition activists from using social media to mobilise protests.
-Governments say it is to prevent violence, or to stop people circulating false election results
+This is generally seen as an attempt to stop opposition activists from using social media to mobilise protests, although governments say it is to prevent violence, or to stop people circulating false election results.

 Human rights groups have said such action probably violates international law and should "never be allowed to become the new normal".